dpmlab/img2fmri/README.md

 <img src="https://raw.githubusercontent.com/dpmlab/img2fmri/main/model_overview.png" width="700" class="center"/>

+Our model is intended to be used by researchers that might benefit from analyzing stimulus-driven patterns of activity in visual cortex, including research involving the temporal dynamics of visual cortex, or research conducted in the absence of an fMRI scanner and human subjects.

 Users are encouraged to read the background science information for an overview of the model and its intended uses ([science_overview.pdf](science_overview.pdf)).

 ## Installation